AnshKathpal/ChatGPT_Integration/Readme.md

-** Pass the data in req.body in the below format.
+** Pass the data in req.body in the below json format.

 {msg : "Hello, Chatbot!"}